Ella Lillian Wall Van Leer: Early life and education

 Wall was born on November 21, 1892, in Berkeley, California.
 Her father, A. Conrad Wall, was a marine engineer.

 In 1910, Wall graduated from Berkeley High School, after which she enrolled at UC Berkeley.
-While there, she was a member of the Alpha Xi Delta sorority; years later, she would be instrumental in creating the Tau Sigma society at Georgia Tech, which would eventually be absorbed into the Alpha Xi Delta sorority.
+While there, she founded the art honor society for women Delta Epsilon.
+She was a member of the Alpha Xi Delta sorority; years later, she would be instrumental in creating the Tau Sigma society at Georgia Tech, which would eventually be absorbed into the Alpha Xi Delta sorority.

 In 1915, after defending her thesis entitled, "The Functions of Rhythm Motives in Decorative Design," Wall received an M.A. in Art and Architecture, subjects she later taught at several high schools in California.
-Even with a degree in architecture, she could not pursue her passion as a woman and would instead teach.
-One of her first jobs was working for Rand McNally as an artist; two of her maps featuring women authors are currently in the Smithsonian Institute.
+Even with a degree in architecture, women were not taken seriously in this line of work.
+She could not pursue her passion as a woman and would instead teach.
+One of her first jobs was working for Rand McNally as an artist; two of her maps featuring women authors are currently in the Smithsonian Institution.
 In July 1918, a year after the United States entered the First World War, Wall enlisted in the Army Nursing Corps at the Letterman Army Hospital on the Presidio of San Francisco.
 She was tasked with various therapies, medical illustration and leading facial paralysis cases, before being mobilized for overseas duty four months later.
+She would later be awarded the Legion of Merit for her medical work in the military.

 She returned to the United States in March 1920, and after serving in the U.S.A.
 General Hospital 3 in Colonia, New Jersey, she went back to California to continue her teaching career.
 In 1923, she became the first woman to serve in an office of the American Legion in California as second vice commander of the Berkeley Post No. 7.